-All activity driven by either direct or indirect participants across the LCH clearing services is monitored on a daily basis.
+All activity driven by either direct or indirect participants across the LCH clearing services is monitored daily.

 LCH produces daily reports which are used to monitor client positions and associated cash flows.
 LCH has the ability to apply margin multipliers, where a clearing member's client portfolio is overly concentrated.